seasonSH/DocFace/README.md

 1. Requirements for `Python3`
 2. Requirements for `Tensorflow r1.2` or newer versions.
 3. Run `pip install -r requirements.txt` for other dependencies.
+4. Requirements for `Matlab 2014b` and `Caffe` for MTCNN face alignment.

 ## Usage